You want smart political talk without the meltdowns?

 And you know our number one geopolitical foe is China.

-Because I'm a hundred percent certain uh of the eight million Joe Biden illegal immigrants that terror cells have entered our country and they will plot, plan, and scheme, and they will attack us, and then they will have blood on their hands.
+Because I'm 100% certain of the 8 million Joe Biden illegal immigrants that terrorist cells have entered our country and they will plot, plan, and scheme and they will attack us and then they will have blood on their hands.

-But if you listen to the the Secretary of Homeland Security, Alejandro Mayorcis, he he wants all of them now to become citizens.
+But if you listen to the Secretary of Homeland Security, Alejandro Mayorkis, he wants all of them now to become citizens.

 Listen.

-Anyway, uh Speaker of the House, former Speaker of the House, Newt Gingrich is with us, sir.
+Anyway, Speaker of the House, former Speaker of the House, Newt Gingrich, is with us, sir.

 How are you?

-I'm doing well and you put your finger on one of the three or four biggest challenges we have, and that is that Biden's illegal immigration policy uh is guaranteeing that we are flooded with people we don't know, all of whom by definition break the law to get here, and that with Biden's illegal immigration approach, uh they are drowning our cities.
+And you put your finger on one of the three or four biggest challenges we have, and that is that Biden's illegal immigration policy is guaranteeing that we are flooded with people we don't know, all of whom, by definition, break the law to get here, and that with Biden's illegal immigration approach, they are drowning our cities.

 I am passionately pro legal immigration.

-Do you agree with me that of the estimated eight million maybe by the end of the year 10 million illegal immigrants that Joe Biden has allowed in unvetted into the country since he's become president I say the odds are a hundred percent.
+Do you agree with me that of the estimated 8 million, maybe by the end of the year, 10 million illegal immigrants that Joe Biden has allowed in unvetted into the country since he's become president?

 What are your thoughts?